Ashong-Nartey/LeFUNet/README.md

 # LeFUNet
-This is an implementation of the paper "LeFUNet: UNet with Learnable Feature Connections for Teeth Identification and Segmentation in Dental Panoramic X-ray Images" under review in IEEE TMI
+This is an implementation of the paper "LeFUNet: UNet with Learnable Feature Connections for Teeth Identification and Segmentation in Dental Panoramic X-ray Images" under review

 **Requirements**